graphql/graphql-spec/spec/Section 4 -- Introspection.md

 - `fields` must return the set of fields required by this interface.
   - Accepts the argument `includeDeprecated` which defaults to {false}.
 If {true}, deprecated fields are also returned.
-- `interfaces` must return the set of interfaces that an object implements (if none, `interfaces` must return the empty set).
+- `interfaces` must return the set of interfaces that an interface implements (if none, `interfaces` must return the empty set).
 - `possibleTypes` returns the list of types that implement this interface.
 They must be object types.
 - All other fields must return {null}.